DimaSoroka/documentation/user_guide/reports.rst

 -----------------
 If you feel a need to systematize the information available for the instances of a specific Entity defined in the system, you can always do so with a report.
-To create a report, go to *Reports and Segments -->  Manage Custom Reports* and click :kbd:`Create Report` button.
+To create a report, go to *Reports and Segments -->  Manage Custom Reports* and click :guilabel:`Create Report` button.

 *Create Report* page will appear.